FEBRUARY 1, 2019

 This award will be given to an individual in the Kentuckiana region who has had a longstanding and important impact on developing, teaching, and inspiring artists.
 This individual will be recognized for their dedication to enriching the lives of students of all ages by meaningfully and continuously educating people in the world of art.

 James Grubola has taught studio art at the University of Louisville for more than forty years.
 In that time, many of his former students have gone on to distinguished careers as artists and as university art faculty.
 Throughout, he has maintained a vigorous studio practice centered on drawing the human figure.
-It is evident from his work that Professor Grubola is among a disappearing breed of artists who are also experts in anatomy.
+Professor Grubola is among a disappearing breed of artists who are also experts in anatomy.
 He has shown his drawings in many exhibits sponsored or organized by Louisville Visual Art, and lauds the organization for supporting local visual artists and building professional and social connections among them.

 Emerging Artist Award - Monica Stewart